 - You can also download create a portable version which can be run from a USB/ local disc.
 This is useful for institutes where installation of programs is blocked by the IT department.

-How to install a portable version of Radiant DICOM Viewer:
+Here are step-by-step instructions to install a portable version of the Radiant Viewer for Windows:

 - Another free DICOM viewer for Windows.